 - When downloading Grade Center data, anonymously graded assignment columns are not available for selection.

-You can assign specific users in your course like Teaching Assistants or Graders to grade particular sets of student submissions.
+This option can be used to assign specific TA’s or Graders in your course to grade particular sets of student submissions.

 To designate grades for specific groups of students, use the drop-down list next to each grader’s name to assign submissions to grade.
 There are four available options: